-After the profit leaks have been identified through data, how can shippers determine if they are spending too much in the first place on shipping?
+After the data reveals profit leaks, how can shippers determine if they are spending too much in the first place?
 The answer is analytics.
 Analytics makes the data actionable.
 Analytics exposes the number of excuses or justification statements a shipper uses when explaining their shipping rules.
 Statements like “I have to use this carrier because they’re the only one that knows how to haul in this lane correctly” or “I’ve tried other carriers and they just didn’t get it right” oftentimes reflect rules that were put in place many years ago.
-As these excuses were handed down from person to person and never questioned, the faulty logic became ingrained.
+As these excuses pass down from person to person without question, the faulty logic persists.

 Analytics Untangles Tactical Problems

-In this situation, we started with Intelligent Invoice Management℠ (IIM).
+In this situation, we started with Intelligent Invoice Management’ (IIM).
 This is how we were able to quickly and easily diagnose the issue.
 We contacted the carriers and had the freight invoice (EDI 210) transmitted to IIM.
 IIM then standardized and cleansed the data, and transmitted a clean freight invoice (EDI 210) back to the customer for payment.
-This allowed us to receive the data needed to diagnose the problem, with no internal IT resources needed from the customer.
-Once the data was flowing through IIM, we turned on the analytics which made the data actionable and allowed us to collaborate with the customer and the carrier to find the correct solution.
+We receive the data needed to diagnose the problem, with no internal IT resources needed from the customer.
+Once the data was flowing, we turned on analytics, enabling collaboration with the customer and the carrier for a solution.

 Define the Problem Correctly, then Solve